Eredivisie Predictions & Betting 23/24: Round 20 - Football Oranje

 AZ Alkmaar v Feyenoord

 Another cracking game takes place this weekend.
 Unfortunately, AZ don’t look anything like the side that started the season so well.
 Since Pascal Jansen was removed as head coach, I don’t think Maarten Martens has changed very much, and the players still seem low on confidence and mental fortitude.
-They were lucky to get a point last weekend at Heerenveen, and I didn’t really notice much of a difference whether they had 11 or 10 men on the pitch.
+They were lucky to get a point last weekend at Heerenveen.

 Feyenoord have been stodgy too.
 Slot needs to go more attacking in Alkmaar than he did against both PSV and Twente.
 The Bart Nieuwkoop right-wing experiment worked terribly against Twente and it all seemed very negative — the quality of chance created was very poor.
 I think there will be more room at AZ and if they go positive, they will get three points.